MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Player sub, a player can be off for a round and can get back in the next round

  - Make sure random assign follow net variance rule, also do not allow a player with previous round partner
- - Update/refetch acter creating an event
  - Changing round one by one (Need to jump to the clicked round)

- - Team name sometime showing up at the top and sometime not
  - When logged in as captain the captain should only see his team and players of the team
  - If a round has been submitted he can not re-rank his players
  - After updating points there next round button should be show up